DNibs/s-programming-language/README.md

   Must declare the local variables used in macros.
 See example macros.

 - **Y use in Macros**
-  To avoid global variable problems, macros treat y as a local variable and copy to result y at end.
+  To avoid global variable problems, macros treat _y as a local variable and copy to result y at end.

 - **Macro Exit**
   Need to deliberately add [E] at end of macro instead.
 This is a convenient place to copy _y to result.

 - **Macro Expansion**
-  Local variable names are currently handled differently than as explained in ECE664 Lec4.
+  Local variable name expansion is currently handled differently than as explained in ECE664 Lec4.
 However, namespace collision is still avoided.

 ---

 ## Example 1: Simple Program